Sarveshkaran/Ex-No.-3--Implementation-of-Exact-Inference-Method-of-Bayesian-Network/README.md

 Print the results.<br>

 ## Program :
-Developed By : THAMARAISELVAN V
+Developed By : SARVESHKARAN V K
 </br>
-Register No. : 212221230115
+Register No. : 212221230089
 ```py
 from pgmpy.models import BayesianNetwork
 from pgmpy.factors.discrete import TabularCPD